king-phyte/english-dictionary/README.md

    ```

 ### How to use the app
+- Type the word to be searched for in the search bar.
-- Click the plus button near the search bar to add a word. __(Note: currently, the fields are limited).__
+- Click the plus button near the search bar to add a word.
-- If the word you searched for is not in the dictionary, click the search button or press enter for "fetch from internet" dialog.
+- If the word you searched for is not in the dictionary, click the search button or press enter for __fetch from internet dialog__.
 - To edit a word, click the edit button. __(Note: currently, the fields are limited, and you might lose a few fields)__
 - To delete a word, use the delete button